 The Cake and Eating It, Too

-But, also, let us not simply fall into the trap of white and wheat flours, and accept that the world of flour is bigger, brighter and possibly healthier with the likes of other choices, such as the aforementioned buckwheat (not actually wheat but rather a seed).
+But, also, let us not simply fall into the trap of white and wheat flour, and accept that the world of flour is bigger, brighter, and possibly healthier with the likes of other choices, such as the aforementioned buckwheat (not wheat but rather a seed).
 And, there is chickpea flour to experiment with as well.
 Hell, there are even pancakes with no flour at all, just raw food goodness.

-We should also not forget that pancakes don’t necessarily have to be so puffy, cake-y if you will, but are actually quite commonly prepared more like crepes, in which the fillings (we are going there next) get folded into the final product rather than incorporated into the batter.
+We should also not forget that pancakes don’t necessarily have to be so puffy, cake if you will, but are quite commonly prepared more like crepes, in which the fillings (we are going there next) get folded into the final product rather than incorporated into the batter.

 Beating the Stuffing

 So, hey, let’s not pretend that banana and blueberry pancakes are not just wonderful things.
 They are.
 But, in the same paragraph, let’s not ignore the fact that the sun doesn’t have to rise and shine on bananas and blueberries alone.
-In fact, there are lots of things with which we can funk up our batter.
+There are lots of things with which we can funk up our batter.

-First of all, there are loads of other sweet fruit and veg that can go into this effort, including fun stuff like sweet potatoes, pumpkins and mangoes.
-But, the stuffing also doesn’t have to be limited to fruit and veg, as seems to be the case with nuts (try almonds), nut butters and even chocolate (Can that ever be wrong?).
+First of all, loads of other sweet fruits and veg can go into this effort, including fun stuff like sweet potatoes, pumpkins, and mangoes.
+But, the stuffing also doesn’t have to be limited to fruit and veg, as seems to be the case with nuts (try almonds), nut butter, and even chocolate (Can that ever be wrong?).
 And, for the love of breakfast, don’t forget to play with the spices!

 The days of having to accept the bare minimum in batters are over.